 Presents the pathophysiology of altered health states and their management including both pharmacological and non-pharmacological interventions.
 Specific conditions covered in this course include diabetes, thyroid, pituitary and adrenal conditions.
 The course considers aspects of pharmacy practice including a systematic review of prescription and non-prescription medications and complementary and alternate medicines, which will address the quality use of medicines in the management of these conditions.

-The course builds on student's existing knowledge and understanding of the physical pharmacy principles and provides students with an understanding of how these principles are applied to the preparation of injectable dosage formulations.
+The course builds on student's existing knowledge and understanding of the principles of physical pharmacy and provides students with an understanding of how these principles are applied to the preparation of injectable dosage formulations.
 The stability of these drug products and factors influencing the storage and shelf life of products is included in this course.
-In considering the formulation of injectable dosage formulations and sterile drug products, the clinical application of aseptic technique, sterility testing, isotonicity, stability and incompatibilities of parenteral formulations will be discussed and expanded upon in this course.
+In considering the formulation of injectable dosage formulations and sterile drug products, the clinical application of aseptic technique, isotonicity, stability and incompatibilities of parenteral formulations will be discussed and expanded upon in this course.